Holistic Continual Learning under Concept Drift with Adaptive Memory Realignment: Proposed Framework

 \subsection{Concept Drift Detection}

-Our framework assumes a dynamic test-then-train paradigm, similar to that proposed in \cite{Bifet:2010, DBLP:conf/icml/SunWLMEH20}, which ensures that adaptation occurs reactively in response to observable changes in the environment.
+Our framework assumes a dynamic test-then-train paradigm, similar to that proposed in \citet{Bifet:2010} and \citet{DBLP:conf/icml/SunWLMEH20}, which ensures that adaptation occurs reactively in response to observable changes in the environment.
 Specifically, we monitor the test-time distribution of previously seen classes as they reappear.
 This distribution is compared against a reference distribution, which captures the historical statistics of class \( c \).
 Only if a distributional shift is detected at test time do we proceed to adapt the model to the updated distribution \( \mathcal{D}_i(c) \).
-This setting mirrors a data stream scenario \cite{DBLP:journals/jksucis/AgrahariS22} with a dynamic and monitored test stream, enabling early detection and timely response to distributional shifts.
+This setting mirrors a data stream scenario with a dynamic and monitored test stream \citep{DBLP:journals/jksucis/AgrahariS22}, enabling early detection and timely response to distributional shifts.

-We incorporate an uncertainty-based drift detection mechanism using the two-sample Kolmogorov–Smirnov (KS) \cite{massey1951kolmogorov} test.
+We incorporate an uncertainty-based drift detection mechanism using the two-sample Kolmogorov–Smirnov (KS) \citep{massey1951kolmogorov} test.
 Let \( f_\theta : \mathcal{X} \to \mathbf{R}^K \) denote a fixed pre-trained backbone that outputs class logits for input \( x \in \mathcal{X} \), where \( K = |\mathcal{Y}| \) is the total number of classes.
 The uncertainty associated with each input is quantified using predictive entropy computed from the softmax of the logits.
 Specifically, we define the uncertainty function as:

 where \( p_k(x) \) is the softmax probability for class $k$.
-To detect concept drift for recurring classes, we compare uncertainty distributions from two sources:

-\begin{itemize} \item The reference distribution \( \mathcal{U}_{\text{ref}} \), computed using uncertainty values from class-specific samples stored in the memory buffer \( \mathcal{M}_c \) from previous tasks. \item The test distribution \( \mathcal{U}_{\text{test}} \), computed from uncertainty values of incoming samples for the same class \( c \) in the current test task. \end{itemize} We compute the Kolmogorov–Smirnov statistic:
+To detect concept drift for recurring classes, we compare uncertainty distributions from two sources: \begin{itemize} \item The reference distribution \( \mathcal{U}_{\text{ref}} \), computed using uncertainty values from class-specific samples stored in the memory buffer \( \mathcal{M}_c \) from previous tasks. \item The test distribution \( \mathcal{U}_{\text{test}} \), computed from uncertainty values of incoming samples for the same class \( c \) in the current test task. \end{itemize} We compute the Kolmogorov–Smirnov statistic:

 where \( F_{\mathcal{U}}(u) \) denotes the empirical cumulative distribution function (ECDF) of uncertainty values.
 A concept drift event is flagged when:

 where \( \delta \) is a fixed threshold that governs the sensitivity of the drift detector.